davidjeddy/gradyent-practical/DELIVERABLES_CHECKLIST.md

 - Scalability

 EKS Auto Mode manages the workload nodes compute, storage, and networking.
 For simple scaling activities  HPA (Horizontal Pod Autoscaling) resource can be deployed into the cluster.
-This would require the deployment of a metrics service. - DONE
+This would require the deployment of a metrics service.
+A good best-practice is to deploy pods across all available zones per region. - DONE

 - Monitoring